ssanjose/nhtsa-api/README.md

 The API follows the Model-Service-Controller pattern and the routing is set on routes.ts for the api.
 The tests can be found on the each directory inside test folder.

+See the API at
-Download and use this application at using `git clone https://github.com/ssanjose/nhtsa-api.git`
+Or download and use this application at `git clone https://github.com/ssanjose/nhtsa-api.git`

 ## API